nguyenph88/HomeLabProxmox/README.md

 1. Register for a cloudflare account -> get an API key
 2. Get a new domain, point DNS to cloudflare
 3. Install cloudflare DDNS LXC as usual (set *.domain.com and domain.com) > do all the basic setup as needed
-4. Install nginx LXC as usual > do all the basic setup as needed
+4. Install nginx LXC as usual > do all the basic setup as needed > this will fectch the local ip and update to cloudflare (just optional)

-Routing the network:
+** Routing the network:

 Below i will route traffic from pve.domain.com to my 10.0.0.222:8006 which is my proxmox datacenter.